Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 In some cases, you may need to pay fees to the carrier directly, like if you use UPS shipping labels.
 In other cases, you authorize us to charge you for the fees associated with each shipping label you create.
 Each fee will be charged separately to the payment methods you provide in your WordPress.com account, which you can view and manage as described on the [Payments Methods support page](https://en.support.wordpress.com/payment/).
 If you have multiple payment methods, you can select which should be used for the shipping label service.
 If we’re unable to collect payment from you for these fees, you’ll be responsible for payment within 7 days; please contact us to make payment.
 Refunds for unused shipping labels must be requested ([like so for USPS](https://docs.woocommerce.com/document/woocommerce-shipping-and-tax/woocommerce-shipping/#section-7)) in your store’s wp-admin within 30 days of creating the label.
 Depending on your bank and the third party involved, it can take up to 45 days for your refund to be issued.
 If you don’t receive your refund within this time frame, please contact us.
 You may not transfer or sell postage and/or shipping labels to a third party.

+### h.
+Artificial Intelligence

+We may offer features that incorporate artificial intelligence (AI), like blocks or plugins that enable you to use AI to generate content or images for your website or store.

+As between you and Automattic, and to the extent permitted by law, you own or have the rights to any content you input into AI features (“Input”) and any content generated by the AI features (“Output”).

+You’re responsible for your Input, the use of any Output, and for complying with any applicable laws.
+AI may occasionally generate Output that’s inaccurate, irrelevant, offensive, harmful, or similar to others' content.
+Please see our [AI Guidelines](https://automattic.com/ai-guidelines) for the policies you must comply with when you use AI features, details about the third-party providers we use to provide AI features, and helpful information about AI generally.

 ## 9. Copyright Policy
 As we ask others to respect our intellectual property rights, we respect the intellectual property rights of others.
 If you believe any Content violates your copyright, please see our [Copyright Policy](https://automattic.com/dmca-notice/) and send us a notice.
 ## 10. Intellectual Property